MarkPearlCoZa/Blog_General/_posts/2017-05-09-Graduate-Program.md

 *The graduate learns by doing*

-The work that graduates does should focus on what the graduate needs to learn Graduates should **not** be treated like 2nd class citizens and given the 'dirty' jobs to do, they should pair/mob on high value items with their mentor and the rest of their mentors team
+The work that graduates does should focus on what the graduate needs to learn.
+Graduates should **not** be treated like 2nd class citizens and given the 'dirty' jobs to do, they should pair/mob on high value items with their mentor and the rest of their mentors team.
-Graduates will also have work to do for the Jedi academny, they should take time each day to work on their Jedi academy work during off peak team times
+Graduates will also have work to do for the Jedi academny, they should take time each day to work on their Jedi academy work during off peak team times.

+### How long does a graduate stay with their mentor / team

+We believe that a healthy period of time that a graduate should stay with a mentor is about 6 months although we believe this should be handled on a case by case basis.
+Part of a graduate becoming a seasoned professional is having an opportunity to work in other teams.

 ### The jedi academy